MionKit/mion/packages/router/README.md

 export const apiSpec = registerRoutes(routes);
 ```

-## `Raw Request Hooks`
+#### Raw Hooks

-In cases where it is required to access the raw request and response it is possible to use a `Raw Request hook handler`. this are functions that receive the Call Context + raw request and response, and cant return any data, can only return or throw errors.
+In cases where it is required to access the raw underlying request and response it is possible to use a `Raw Hook`.
+These are functions that receive the `CallContext` + `RawRequest` + `RawResponse` and `RouterOptions`, but can't receive extra parameters, they can only modify the CallContext and return or throw errors.
+This could be considered equivalent to a @middleware in some other frameworks.

+Raw Hooks are useful to extends the router functionality.

-The router internally uses `Raw request hooks` to parse and stringify the json response into the context.
+i.e: The router [internally uses](./packages/router/src/jsonBodyParser.ts) `Raw Hooks` to parse and stringify the json request and response.

-Using these hooks is equivalent to use a normal hook with:
+Using these hooks would be the equivalent to use a normal hook with:

 - forceRunOnError: true
 - canReturnData: false